County of Santa Barbara

 Consider recommendations regarding an Agreement for Services of Independent Contractor

-(Agreement) with CivicPlus LLC (CivicPlus) for website maintenance and hosting services, as
+(Agreement) with CivicPlus LLC (CivicPlus) for website maintenance and hosting services,

-a) Approve and authorize the Chair to execute the Agreement with CivicPlus to procure website
+a) Approve and authorize the Chair to execute the Agreement with CivicPlus to procure

-maintenance and hosting services beginning July 1, 2025, through June 30, 2026, for a base
+website maintenance and hosting services beginning July 1, 2025, through June 30, 2026, for

-contract amount of $239,285.50;
+a base contract amount of $239,285.50;

-b) Authorize the Chief Information Officer or his designee to order additional products and services
+b) Authorize the Chief Information Officer or his designee to order additional products and

-in an amount not to exceed 10%, or $23,928.50; and
+services in an amount not to exceed 10%, or $23,928.50; and

-c) Determine that the above recommended action is a government funding mechanism or other
+c) Determine that the above recommended action is a government funding mechanism or

-result in a potentially significant physical impact on the environment and is therefore not a project
+project that may result in a potentially significant physical impact on the environment and is

-under the California Environmental Quality Act (CEQA) pursuant to section 15378(b)(4) of the
+therefore not a project under the California Environmental Quality Act (CEQA) pursuant to

-CEQA Guidelines.
+section 15378(b)(4) of the CEQA Guidelines.

 A-29)